switchablenorms/DeepFashion_Try_On/README.md

 	3. Very difficult pose is hard to handle.
 Better solution could be proposed.

 ## Training Details
+Due to some version differences of the code, and some updates for better quality, some implementation details may be different from the paper.

 For better inference performance, model G and G2 should be trained with 200 epoches, while model G1 and U net should be trained with 20 epoches.

 ## License